This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Continuing around the Tidal Basin’s west bank is The Franklin Delano Roosevelt Memorial.
 It commemorates the life and presidency of Franklin Delano Roosevelt, the country’s 32nd president.

-Franklin Delano Roosevelt was president through the Great Depression and most of World War II.
 The memorial guides visitors through President Roosevelt’s four terms in office.
 There is also a small bookstore on the premises.

 Tours: Self-paced, open 24 hours a day 365 days a year.

-Interesting fact: This is the only presidential memorial to include a first lady, Eleanor Roosevelt.
+Interesting Fact: This is the only presidential memorial to include a first lady, Eleanor Roosevelt.

 The National Mall